Russia Says NKorea Holding Ship With 17 Crew - UrduPoint

 Russia Says NKorea Holding Ship With 17 Crew

-North Korea is holding a Russian fishing ship with a crew of 15 Russians and two South Koreans since detaining it last week, the Russian embassy in Pyongyang said Wednesday
+North Korea has held a Russian fishing ship with a crew of 15 Russians and two South Koreans since its detention last week, the Russian embassy in Pyongyang said Wednesday

-Moscow, (UrduPoint / Pakistan Point News - APP - 24th Jul, 2019 ) :North Korea is holding a Russian fishing ship with a crew of 15 Russians and two South Koreans since detaining it last week, the Russian embassy in Pyongyang said Wednesday.
+Moscow, (UrduPoint / Pakistan Point News - APP - 24th Jul, 2019 ) :North Korea has held a Russian fishing ship with a crew of 15 Russians and two South Koreans since its detention last week, the Russian embassy in Pyongyang said Wednesday.

-North Korean border guards took control of the ship belonging to the Russian North-Eastern Fishing Company on July 17.
+North Korean border guards detained the ship belonging to the Russian North-Eastern Fishing Company on July 17.

 "According to the North Korean foreign ministry, the ship was detained for 'violating rules of entry and stay'" in North Korea, the embassy said on its Facebook page.

-Russian embassy officials met the Russian captain and a deputy who were staying at a hotel in the North Korean city of Wonsan, together with the two South Korean sailors, it said.
+Representatives of the Russian embassy met with the Russian captain and a deputy who were staying at a hotel in the North Korean city of Wonsan, together with the two South Korean sailors, it said.

 "All the crew members are in good health," it said, adding that "the clarification of what happened" was underway.

-"Twice a day they are questioning and searching them in a very harsh manner," he told Kommersant daily, referring to the crew.
+"Twice a day they are questioning and searching them in a very harsh manner," he told Kommersant daily, referring to the crew on board.

-Russian coast guards frequently detain North Korean fishermen in the Far East, many of whom use rudimentary wooden boats.
-Some of them are sentenced to prison.
+Russian coast guards frequently detain North Korean fishermen, many of whom use rudimentary wooden boats, in the Far East, with some sentenced to prison.